How to Add Xdebug to the Official Docker WordPress Image

 apt-get -y install git

-# Install XDebug from source as described here:
+# Install Xdebug from source as described here:

 # https://xdebug.org/docs/install

-# Available branches of XDebug could be seen here:
+# Available branches of Xdebug could be seen here:

 # https://github.com/xdebug/xdebug/branches